Rise-Vision/risevision-documentation/_posts/user/2015-06-16-create-a-display.md

 And then continue with the Rise Player installation instructions.

-To **stop Rise Player on Windows**, press the windows key on your keyboard to bring up the Windows start menu, and then find the Rise Vision group and click the Stop Player shortcut.
+To **stop Rise Player on Windows 7**, press the windows key on your keyboard to bring up the Windows start menu, and then find the Rise Vision group and click the Stop Player shortcut.

+To **stop Rise Player on Windows 10**, press control+alt+delete on your keyboard, click the power button in the bottom right of the screen, click Restart.
 - - -
 ####Raspberry Pi Installation
 Please note that support for Raspberry Pi installation is a community initiative dubbed "Riseberry" and you can find more information on it [here](https://community.risevision.com/rise_vision_inc/topics/community-supported-raspberry-pi-2-instructions-riseberry).